-The grand scheme was completed in 1689 and the palace provided the royal residence for exactly one hundred years, until the French revolution in 1789 despond and beheaded Louis XVI and his queen, Marie Antoinette.
+The grand scheme was completed in 1689 and the palace became the royal residence for exactly one hundred years, until the French revolution in 1789 deposed and beheaded Louis XVI and his queen, Marie Antoinette.
 For a century or so after that the palace and grounds fell into disrepair.

 The Paris city hall: Hotel de Ville at night